alephium/docs/docs/wallet/extension-wallet/dapp.md

 ```

 This will place a button in your dApp with the `retro` built-in
 theme.
-Once users click the button, a pop-up window will show up to
+Once user clicks the button, a pop-up window will show up to
-ask users to select wallets to connect:
+ask user to select a wallet:

 <img src={require("./media/connect-dapp-2.png").default} alt="Connect dApp Web3 React" />